Early Computer Experience

 Geeky, Creative Work Is My Thing

-I’ve designed custom loudspeaker enclosures, passive filter networks, electrical system upgrades and much more for elaborate multi-way speaker systems of all descriptions.
+I’ve designed custom loudspeaker enclosures, passive filter networks, electrical system upgrades and much more for elaborate audio systems of all descriptions.
 I’ve designed the audio and security systems for many exotic and custom vehicles during that time, including the hot rod featured on the cover of the coveted Snap-On Tools Millennium calendar (if you have this calendar I’d love a copy!).

 In the early 2000s I retrained myself on the Windows OS, became certified as an IT technician, and launched my tech/consulting business in 2003.
 I would describe myself as a well-rounded IT generalist who’s most comfortable working in home and small business Windows-centric environments.
 You can check out my IT business website here.